cschuijt/advent_leaderboard/README.md

 ### Contributing

 The whole thing is a short and sweet Rails 7 app.
 A dev container file is included in the repo, so after filling out the environment variables, getting started is easy.

-Feel free to target the `main` branch with your pull requests.
-A separate `deploy` branch automatically deploys the app to production.